Moulds and dies

-Whilst the Automotive & General Industrial (AGI) marketplace has many multinational customers which tend to operate on a regionally-focused basis, it also has very many medium-sized and smaller businesses.
+Whilst the Automotive & General Industrial (AGI) marketplace has many multinational customers which tend to operate on a regionally-focused basis, it also has numerous medium-sized and smaller businesses, all of whom are very important to Bodycote.
 Generally, there are more competitors to Bodycote in AGI and much of the business is locally oriented, meaning that proximity to the customer is very important.
-Bodycote's uniquely large network of 125 AGI facilities enables the business to offer the widest range of technical capability and security of supply, continuing to increase the proportion of technically differentiated services that it offers.
+Bodycote's uniquely large network of 118 AGI facilities enables the business to offer the widest range of technical capability and security of supply, while continuing to increase the proportion of technically differentiated services that it offers.
 Bodycote has a long and successful history of serving this wide-ranging customer base.

-Headline operating profit1 in AGI was £54.1m compared to £52.7m in 2013.
-Headline operating margin increased to 15.6% (2013: 14.7%) reflecting improved mix and strong cost control, particularly in areas of demand weakness.
-Revenues from the Group's Specialist Technologies, and especially its S3P technology, grew strongly at high margins.
+Headline operating profit1 in AGI was £53.4m compared to £54.1m in 2014.
+Headline operating margin increased to 16.5% (2014: 15.6%) reflecting a further improvement in mix towards higher value work along with strong cost control.
+Revenues from the Group's Specialist Technologies grew well at high margins.

-In 2015 we expect that capital expenditure will be just above depreciation as we accelerate capacity expansion in the rapid growth countries and for our Specialist Technologies.
-Return on capital employed in 2014 was 16.0% (2013: 15.1%).
-The increase reflects continuing focus on improving capital returns by increasingly targeting higher added-value activities.
-On average, capital employed in 2014 was £301.8m (2013: £304.2m).
+In 2016 we expect that capital expenditure will be approximately 1.2 times depreciation as we continue to expand our Specialist Technologies and operations in the rapid growth countries.
+Return on capital employed in 2015 was maintained at 16.0% (2014: 16.0%).
+This reflects the continued focus on improving capital returns by continuing to target higher added-value work.
+On average, capital employed in 2015 was £304.1m (2014: £301.8m).

 Organisation and people